Dirk Meyer

 • Chew Sihao (DPhil).
 2023.
 Literature and Philosophy Modes of Explanations for Oneness.
 Now: Assistant Professor of Chinese Philosophy at Nanyang Technology University, Singapore.

 • Lea Cantor (DPhil).
 2023.
 Parmenides and Zhuangzi on Formulating what Can (and Cannot) Be Known.
 Now: Research Fellow in Philosophy at Peterhouse, Cambridge.
-From September 2025: Lecturer (Assistant Professor) in the History of Philosophy at the University of Sheffield.
+From September 2025: Lecturer (Assistant Professor) in Philosophy at King's College, London (KCL).

 • Flaminia Pischedda (DPhil).
 2023.
 Philosophical implications of the ancient Chinese divination methods.
 Now: Research Fellow at University of Vienna.